tobischulz/vue-laravel-spa/README.md

 - [Vuex](https://vuex.vuejs.org/)
 - [Tailwindcss 3.x](https://tailwindcss.com/)

+## Features

+The following features are implemented in Vue SPA from Sanctum and Fortify:

+- ✅ Login
+- ✅ Passwort reset
+- ✅ Register
+- ✅ Confirm password challenge
+- ✅ Two-Factor-Authentication with confirmation
+- ✅ E-Mail verification

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).